Henry Ellis (governor)

-Henry Ellis (August 29, 1721 - January 21, 1806) was an Irish explorer, author and slave trader who served as the governor of the colonies of Georgia and Nova Scotia.
+Henry Ellis (August 29, 1721 - January 21, 1806) was an Anglo-Irish explorer, author and slave trader who served as the governor of the colonies of Georgia.
+He was awarded governorship of Nova Scotia but never went to that province as his presence was required in London.

 Biography

 Early years

 Ellis was born August 29, 1721, in County Monaghan, Ireland, the son of Francis and Joan (née Maxwell) Ellis.
 He studied law at the Middle Temple in London.
 In May 1746, he went out as agent of a company for the discovery of the Northwest Passage.
 After extinguishing with difficulty a fire in his ship, he sailed to Greenland, where he exchanged commodities with the Inuit peoples on July 8.
 He then proceeded to Fort Nelson and wintered in Hayes River.
 He renewed his efforts in June 1747, without success, and returned to England where he arrived on October 14.
 He published an account of his explorations in 1748, entitled A voyage to Hudson's-Bay by the Dobbs Galley and California in the years 1746 and 1747 for discovering a North West Passage" and in 1750 published Considerations on the Great Advantages which would Arise from the Discovery of the North West Passage.
 After publishing these accounts, Ellis was inducted into the Royal Society.
 From 1750 to 1755, Ellis worked as a slave trader, purchasing slaves from Africa and shipping them to Jamaica.